How Russian invaders are plundering the historical values of Ukraine: they are pulling from museums and from underground

 The museum concept was created, things were selected, but after the occupation it was all simply thrown out of the exhibition plan.
 The name of the researcher Evelina Kravchenko is the same.
 “I still managed to transport some of the material, the scientific collection, to Kyiv, and now I have the opportunity to work with the stock material,” says the archaeologist.

-“The Russians gave Chersonesos to the priests (the project is supervised by the Patriarchal Council for Culture of the Russian Orthodox Church - ed.), all possible UNESCO warnings were violated, and now they will build an exhibition that they want and will tell that Chersonesos is an original Russian city,” says Videiko, “ This use of Chersonesos as propaganda is even worse than what they set up there, because only Ukrainians can fight this propaganda, but it’s difficult for us.”
+“The Russians gave Chersonesos to the priests (the project is supervised by the Patriarchal Council for Culture of the Russian Orthodox Church - ed.), all possible UNESCO warnings were violated, and now they will build an exhibition that they want and will tell that Chersonesos is an original Russian city,” says Videiko, “ This use of Chersonese as propaganda is even worse than what they set up there, because this propaganda can only be fought Ukrainians, but for us it’s difficult.”

 We collect evidence and conduct our own investigation